2 Day Camping Trip

 ( See Tahquamenon River trail map here )

 Another trip that we will be offering this year is a scenic 7-9 hour paddling trip beginning at the Lower Falls, and ending at the Rivermouth.
 Being mostly flatwater, and because of the paddling time, this can be a strenuous, but also rewarding trip for those that are able to face the challenge.
 Beginning at the base of the Lower Tahquamenon Falls, you will paddle for 17 miles through some of Michigan's most rugged backcountry.
-Expect to paddle for between 7 and 9 hours on this trip.
+Expect to paddle for a full 7 and 9 hours on this trip.
 Note: We do not recommend this trip for beginners!

 1st Canoe or Kayak $65, or 2 Kayaks $75